 - Radiation (cataracts caused by exposure to ultraviolet radiation)

 - Traumatic (cataracts caused by injury to the eye)

 - Congenital (cataracts that appear at birth or early childhood caused by inherited disorders or infections that occurred during pregnancy)

 Aging is the most common cause of cataracts.
-Doctors are still not certain about the exact biologic mechanisms that tie cataracts to aging.
+Doctors are still not certain about the exact biological mechanisms that tie cataracts to aging.
 Oxidative stress may play a role in damaging the proteins in the lenses of the eye, and causing them to clump together.

 Oxidative stress is an imbalance between oxidants and antioxidants: